MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 	<img src="./img/rlhf_naive.png" style="width: 500px; height: auto;" />
 </center>

 The core trick of RLHF is **indirection:** We will get humans involved, but only a little bit.
-We will train a seperate LLM, a so-called **reward model**, and we train it on the objective of imitating the few, but speaking human scores we gathered.
+We will train a separate LLM, a so-called **reward model**, and we train it on the objective of imitating the few, but speaking human scores we gathered.
 This reward model is then used to bridge the scaling gap between the human judgement and what's needed for the LLM.

 > [!NOTE]
 > Instead of judging being done by a human, we train a simulator for human judgement that can be used to judge the LLM's responses.
 This is the essence of Reinforcement Learning with Human Feedback.

 Given a prompt, the LLM that we want to apply RL to generates $n$ (attempts at) jokes.
 A human then rates these jokes in an ascending order of funniness, from 1 (best) to $n$ (worst).
 Ordering is easier for unverifiable correctness than scoring.

-Now, **seperately from what the human just did**, for each of these $n$ generated jokes, the *reward model* gets to see the prompt and this joke and scores it.
+Now, **separately from what the human just did**, for each of these $n$ generated jokes, the *reward model* gets to see the prompt and this joke and scores it.
 Note that this *reward model* scores, it doesn't order. **The *reward model's* scores are within a fixed, continuous range**, say $0$ (worst) to $1$ (best).
 We go on to do this for all $n$ jokes and note each of their scores.
 From that, a ranking by the *reward model* emerges.

 <center>
 	<img src="./img/rlhf_rundown.png" style="width: 500px; height: auto;" />